Onimusha 2: Samurai's Destiny: Gameplay

 Samurai's Destiny features a control scheme found in many survival horror games published by Capcom, most notably Resident Evil.
 Other similarities include open-ended gameplay, the use of herbs and medicine to restore health, and the inclusion of puzzles which must be solved in order to progress.
 Hostile demons known as Genma inhabit most areas, and will attack and chase Jubei.
 Jubei collects an assortment of short and long-range weapons throughout the game, including a bow and a matchlock rifle.
 Jubei is able to use magic by wielding element-based weapons.
 When wielding these weapons, Jubei can perform a stronger elemental attack at any time.

 In order to discourage button mashing, the player is rewarded for performing "Issen" hits on Genma.
 Issen occur when the player initiates an attack the moment an enemy is about to lunge forward.
 A bright flash will appear if the move was successful, and the target enemy will die instantly.
 If a group of Genma surround Jubei, he will be able to chain several Issen hits together, mowing down the entire group.
-Also Jubei can find hidden scrolls which teaches him extra moves to used against his enemies.
+Also Jubei can find hidden scrolls which teaches him extra moves to use against his enemies.
 These moves can be inputted at anytime except for the end of a combo.
 They can be used to create different combos of attacks although the battle system is still mainly focused on timing and counter-attacking, as opposed to the flashy fast combo system of Devil May Cry.